Yelp/elastalert/docs/source/ruletypes.rst

 This rule requires three additional options:

-``compare_key``: The names of the field to monitor for changes.Since this is list of strings ,we can have multiple keys
+``compare_key``: The names of the field to monitor for changes.
+Since this is list of strings, we can have multiple keys.
+An alert will trigger if any of the fields change.

 ``ignore_null``: If true, events without a ``compare_key`` field will not count as changed.
 Currently this check for all the fields in ``compare_key``